aronkst/go-mongodb-rest/README.md

 # Go MongoDB REST

-This project is a REST client for MongoDB, where you can easily run all the features of a CRUD and some other features.
-It is possible to create documents within collections, edit, replace, delete, read, perform advanced queries, count how many documents are in a collection, with a query or not, and even a way to return data in pagination.
+This project is an open-source REST client for MongoDB, designed to facilitate the execution of all CRUD operations and additional features with ease.
+Users can create, edit, replace, delete, and read documents within collections.
+The client also supports advanced queries, allows users to count documents within a collection (with or without a query), and provides functionality for paginated data retrieval.

-Its execution can be done via Docker Compose, where MongoDB is already configured and the execution of this project connected to it.
+The project is seamlessly executed via Docker Compose, with MongoDB pre-configured and the project set to connect to it effortlessly.

-To know more details, there is the Makefile file with the commands necessary for its execution and example of how to use, including `curl` commands.
+For more detailed information, including commands necessary for execution and usage examples (such as `curl` commands), refer to the Makefile included in the project.

 # How to use